Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Introduction

-In recent years, many researches engaged in preserving user's privacy by analyzing the ads and tracking ecosystem \cite{cozza2020hybrid}.
-Several ad-blocking tools, such as \textit{Ghostery}~\cite{Ghostery}, \textit{No Script}~\cite{noscript}, \textit{Adblock}~\cite{Adblock}, \textit{Adblock Plus}~\cite{Adblockplus}, \textit{Disconnect}~\cite{Disconnect}, and \textit{Privacy Badger}~\cite{Pbadger} have been developed.
-According to PageFair, more than 700 million people were using adblockers at the end of 2019~\cite{PageFair}.
-These tools generally leverage filter lists that are usually created by a community of users~\cite{wills2016ad}.
-As trackers change frequently their behavior to evade detection techniques and develop continuously new tracking technique, the filter lists and rulesets used for detecting trackers and advertiser have to be regularly updated to remain effective.
-Moreover, sites in specific geographic and linguistic area might have less frequent trackers that are not reported in popular adblock lists \cite{falahrastegar2014anatomy,cartography,hashmi2019longitudinal,sjosten2019filter}.
+While the advertisement industry and its related personal data harvesting through tracking have become a fundamental component of nowadays Internet, they come at a considerable cost of disregarding users' privacy.
+They are also considered by the users as a nuisance, increasing the bandwidth and degrading the browsing experience considerably.
+In recent years, many researchers engaged in analyzing the ads and tracking ecosystem and understanding the means and techniques used by AdTrackers to gather personal data.
+They provide targeted advertisements with the ultimate goal of preserving user's privacy \cite{cozza2020hybrid}.
+Several ad-blocking tools, such as \textit{Ghostery}~\cite{Ghostery}, \textit{No Script}~\cite{noscript}, \textit{Adblock}~\cite{Adblock} and \textit{Adblock Plus}~\cite{Adblockplus}, \textit{Disconnect}~\cite{Disconnect}, \textit{Privacy Badger}~\cite{Pbadger}, {\em etc.}, have been developed.
+These tools generally leverage filter lists that are frequently created through a crowd-sourcing of a users' community~\cite{wills2016ad}.
+AdTrackers are detected through matching rules defined over features that can be observed in a browser.
+AdTrackers frequently change their behavior to evade detection and continuously develop new tracking techniques~\cite{adwars}, and the detection filter lists and rulesets have to be regularly updated to remain effective~\cite{vastel2018filters}.
+Moreover, coverage of popular AdBlock lists might not be uniformly complete as AdTrackers in some geographic and linguistic areas might be less frequently reported \cite{falahrastegar2014anatomy, cartography,hashmi2019longitudinal,sjosten2020filter}.
+All these elements point toward the importance of developing automated methods for detecting both the new behaviors of already known AdTrackers and the emergence of unknown actors.
+This entails efficiently managing the filter ruleset by inserting novel rules or eventually removing the obsolete ones.

-Let's illustrate the issues by looking at \textit{latercera.com}, the website of a daily newspaper in Chile.
-When opening this site the browser downloads many objects, {\em e.g.} images, videos, documents, and scripts, that belongs either to first (the newspaper itself) or third-parties ({\em e.g.} advertisers, tracker and web analytic services).
-It is also likely that some of these objects load other related objects.
-One can find on \textit{latercera.com} website more than 50 third-party services, many of them being uploaded by a small number of third-parties object that are directly inserted into the source code of the website.
-We will call in the forthcoming these indirect third-parties {\em bounced} third parties.
-We show in Fig.~\ref{fig-motivation} some of the third-parties observed at \textit{latercera.com} site and their relations.